lqdev/FsTwitchChatDownloader/README.md

 ## Use

-Add path to your NuGet packages at the top of the file.
+Add path to your NuGet packages at the top of the `Script.fsx` file.
 See [default locations for global packages](https://docs.microsoft.com/nuget/Consume-Packages/managing-the-global-packages-and-cache-folders)

 ```fsharp
 #I "/Users/<YOUR-USER-NAME>/.nuget/packages"